paulsaswata/xplaneTopilots/README.md

 * You also need to adjust the string `first` on line 31 accordingly.
 Default content is `first="#aoa,v" + '\r\n'`.

+* The `"-0500:"` on line 60 may be changed to represent the desired time zone.

 ###### Setting adress of PILOTS server and changing the frequency of data transfer
 * Enter the IP and port of the PILOTS server on line 30.
 The default value is `s.connect(('127.0.0.1', 8888))`.